-On this front, American Eagle has a trailing twelve months PE ratio of 13.8, as you can see in the chart below:
+On this front, American Eagle Outfitters has a trailing twelve months PE ratio of 9.35, as you can see in the chart below:

-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 17.1.
-If we focus on the long-term PE trend, American Eagle’s current PE level puts it below its midpoint over the past five years.
-Moreover, the current level is fairly below the highs for this stock, suggesting it might be a good entry point.
+This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 stands at about 20.23.
+If we focus on the long-term PE trend, American Eagle Outfitters’ current PE level puts it below its midpoint over the past five years.

-Further, the stock’s PE also compares favorably with the sector’s trailing twelve months PE ratio, which stands at 26.6.
+Further, the stock’s PE compares favorably with the Zacks Retail-Wholesale sector’s trailing twelve months PE ratio, which stands at 28.86.
 At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.

-We should also point out that American Eagle has a forward PE ratio (price relative to this year’s earnings) of just 12.8, so it is fair to say that a slightly more value-oriented path may be ahead for American Eagle stock in the near term too.
+We should also point out that American Eagle Outfitters has a forward PE ratio (price relative to this year’s earnings) of just 9.71, which is tad higher than the current level.
+So it is fair to expect an increase in the company’s share price in the near term.

 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock’s price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

-Right now, American Eagle has a P/S ratio of about 0.9.
-This is significantly lower than the S&P 500 average, which comes in at 3.4 right now.
+Right now, American Eagle Outfitters has a P/S ratio of about 0.57.
+This is lower than the S&P 500 average, which comes in at 3.50 right now.
 Also, as we can see in the chart below, this is below the highs for this stock in particular over the past few years.

 Broad Value Outlook

-In aggregate, American Eagle currently has a Zacks Value Style Score of A, putting it into the top 20% of all stocks we cover from this look.
-This makes American Eagle a solid choice for value investors, and some of its other key metrics make this pretty clear too.
+In aggregate, American Eagle Outfitters currently has a Zacks Value Score of A, putting it into the top 20% of all stocks we cover from this look.
+This makes American Eagle Outfitters a solid choice for value investors.

 What About the Stock Overall?

-Meanwhile, the company’s recent earnings estimates have been mixed at best.
-The current fiscal quarter has seen two estimates go higher in the past sixty days compared to four lower, while the fiscal full year estimate has seen three upward and four downward revisions in the same time period.
+Meanwhile, the company’s recent earnings estimates have been disappointing.
+The current year has seen nine estimates go lower in the past sixty days compared to no movements in the opposite direction, while the full year 2020 estimate has seen eight downward revision compared to one upward in the same time period.

-As a result, the current fiscal quarter as well as the fiscal full year consensus estimate has remained stable in the past two months.
+This has had a negative impact on the consensus estimate though as the current year consensus estimate has declined by 7.5% in the past two months, while the full year 2020 estimate has decreased by 9.8%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below: